construction submittal process

 1. Document Preparation: Contractors or suppliers prepare documents, drawings, specifications, product data, samples, and other relevant information as required by the project’s specifications.

 2. Compilation of Submittal Package: Contractors gather all the prepared documents and materials into a comprehensive submittal package.
-This package typically includes cover letters, submittal registers, transmittal forms, and any other required administrative paperwork.
+This package typically includes cover letters, submittal registers, submittal schedules, transmittal forms, and any other required administrative paperwork.

 3. Submittal Submission: The contractor submits the submittal package to the responsible stakeholder, which could be the architect, engineer, general contractor, or owner, depending on the project’s organization and contractual relationships.
 The contractor or subcontractor can submit the submittals physically or electronically, using specialized software.